dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 - Companies who develop research-based/experimental products (R & D projects)
 - Software/application in which requirements changes frequently

 1.9.
-First code or write the test?
+First code or write the test
 ---------------------
 1.9.
 Do I write Test first (TDD - Test Driven Development) or application code first?
 ---------------------
 Its all depends on TIME, MONEY and need/requirements - usually, developers and companies do application development first then go for (TDD - Test Driven Development) and or BDD (Behavior Driven Development).

 1.10.
-What to test?
+What to test
 ---------------------
 We can write Angular tests cases for testing Functions, Logics, Events, multiple types of Components, Attributes-Directives, Dependencies, Routers- Navigation, and services.